What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 How do I know when my toilet has become blocked?

-What can I do if the toilet is blocked?
+What should I do if my toilet is blocked?

-Can I prevent my toilet from getting blocked?
+Can I prevent my toilet from becoming blocked?

-When should I call an experienced plumber about an unblocking toilet?
+When should I call an experienced plumber to fix the problem of a toilet that is blocked?

-Do I need to get my drains cleaned?
+How often should I get my drains cleared?

 Additional Information